Book Genre: Short Stories

 Especially apple and blueberry pie.

-But for pie, he'll give anything a go.
+But for pie, he will give anything a go!

 Cover for Jessica Baverstock's short story Roast Chicken for Dinner